-- Dyslexia is covered under Learning Disorders.
+- Dyslexia and dysgraphia are covered under learning disorders.

-- Cerebral palsy and diabetes are covered under Physical/Medical Disabilities.
+- Cerebral palsy and diabetes are covered under physical/medical disabilities.

-- Autism diagnoses based on DSM-IV are covered under Autism Spectrum Disorders.
+- Autism diagnoses based on DSM-IV are covered under autism spectrum disorders.

-- A narrative summary of the evaluation results
+- A narrative summary of evaluation results

 - Test results with subtest scores (standard or scaled scores)